***UPDATE*** I’ve hacked this pattern once again! Scroll to the bottom for my open-sided muscle tank.

 Something about tank tops with button plackets make me thing of adventure movies where the sweaty heroine is running through the Amazon.
 Just me?
 This hack was meant to replace the Eddie Bauer tank my in-laws gifted me at Christmas one year and I loved until it had holes.
 Then I wore it as a sleep shirt until it had even bigger holes.
 And then I threw it out.
 For this hack, I returned to the original pattern, but added a button placket using the Melly Sews tutorial.
 In her tutorial, Melly makes her placket 1 inch wide, but I wanted something a little dantier, so I went with 3/4 inch.
 I made my placket 6 inches long, but I would definitely add 2 more inches in order to get a third button on.
 I’ve also seen plackets that extend halfway down the tank and I think they look pretty cool.
 I’m also dying to try this with snaps next time.

 Hack #4: The Split Back Tank

 So there you go.
-Now you can transform one tank top pattern into four different styles so you can pretend you don’t wear the same top every day 😉
+Now you can transform one tank top pattern into FIVE different styles so you can pretend you don’t wear the same top every day 😉